 Well, I have owned a stunning Yamaha MT10SP for 2 years and wow, what an amazing bike she turned out to be.
 I have owned several R1s over the years including a track R1 but this was a totally new experience.
-With an R1 you are seated alot of your weight on your wrists and things only become comfortable at high motorway speeds whereas the MT10 shares a detuned version of the same engine but with a sit up and beg riding position.
+With an R1 you are seated with alot of your weight on your wrists and things only become comfortable at high motorway speeds whereas the MT10 shares a detuned version of the same engine but with a sit up and beg riding position.
 And “only” 160 bhp!

 So in my wisdom I decided that she was too young and fast for me and it was time to switch her for a slightly more “sensible” bike.
 I had always fancied the Honda VFR1200F which was ahead of its time and had never been a commercial success for Honda as it was very expensive as well as flawed.
-They made this VFR from 2009 to 2017 and so I started searching for a second generation bike when some of these flaws had been corrected, fuel tank up to 19l from 15.
+They made this VFR from 2009 to 2017 and so I started searching for a second generation bike when some of these flaws had been corrected, fuel tank up to 19 litres from only 15.

 So I left Amalfi and slept at Orte and then Chamonix heading to Troyes and Barnes left Bedrock and through the Channel Tunnel.
 He had great weather whereas I had a full day of terrible rain all the way through France and we arrived at the excellent Brit Hotel only about 15 minutes apart!